Bbar1sgok/Django-Contact-CV-Application/README.md

 EMAIL_HOST_PASSWORD = "your-email-password"
 DEFAULT_FROM_EMAIL = "your-email"

-⚠️ If not configured, the contact form will save messages to the database but will not send emails.
+⚠️ If not configured, messages will be saved to the database but emails will not be sent.

 🔐 Environment Variables (Optional for Production)